-Fencing: Steel S Split Rail (Unfunded)

-Category 040 Fencing/Walls Quantity 1 comment

-Unit Cost \$0.000

-% of Replacement 0.00%

-Current Cost \$0.00

-Placed In Service 01/07 Future Cost \$0.00

-Useful Life n.a.

-Assigned Reserves at FYB \$0.00

-Remaining Life n.a.
-Monthly Member Contribution \$0.00

-Replacement Year n.a.
-Monthly Interest Contribution \$0.00
+Fencing: Steel Split Rail (Unfunded) Category 040 Fencing/Walls 1 comment Quantity Unit Cost \$0.000 0.00% % of Replacement \$0.00 Current Cost Placed In Service 01/02 Future Cost \$0.00 Useful Life n.a.
+Assigned Reserves at FYB \$0.00 \$0.00 Remaining Life Monthly Member Contribution n.a.
+Monthly Interest Contribution \$0.00 Replacement Year n.a.
 Total Monthly Contribution \$0.00

-We are not budgeting to replace the steel split rail fencing because it has an indefinite life.
-Repairs should be handled on an "as needed" basis using operating funds.
+We are not budgeting to replace the steel split rail fencing because it has an indefinite life, and should last for the life of the community if properly maintained.
+Any repairs should be handled on an as needed basis and the expense paid for out of the annual operating budget.